space-wizards/website-content/content/about/nightlies.md

 #### What about 32-bit support?

 32-bit (x86) is not supported.
-All modern CPUs are 32-bit, there is no reason for us to continue supporting it.
+All modern CPUs are 64-bit, there is no reason for us to continue supporting 32-bit.

 #### Is Apple Silicon supported?